naorovel/Domain-Adaptive-Learning-for-Water-Body-Extraction/README.md

 To build and run the Docker container:
 - `cmd + shift + P` `"Build and Run Container"`

+Alternatively, you can run in the same diretory as the Dockerfile:
+`docker build --tag 'dalwbe' .`

 If VSCode asks for config file options, use the default settings.

 In the terminal of the container, activate the conda environment.